Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Omitted Proofs

 Now we consider arm $i$ deviating from the equilibrium strategy to $S'_i$.
-If arm $i$ bids $m'_i$ and if it gives an average of reward of $\hmeani'$ in the PI MAB phase, then it follows that
+If arm $i$ bids $m'_i$ and if it gives an average of reward of $\hmeani'$ in the SAMF phase, then it follows that

-Since $\hmeani' \leq M_i$, the if follows that $\lim_{n \rightarrow \infty} \frac{u'_i}{u_i} \leq 1$ which means that the $S^{\text{SP+PI}}_i$ strategy is an equilibrium.
+Since $\hmeani' \leq M_i$, the if follows that $\lim_{n \rightarrow \infty} \frac{u'_i}{u_i} \leq 1$ which means that the $S^{\text{SP+SAMF}}_i$ strategy is an equilibrium.